Specialty Dance Class

 • Each child will work at their own level on the specific skills we have been targeting in our individual sessions alongside their peers.

-• The space is designed to meet the needs of the children attending, e.g. soft surfaces challenge balance and props are chosen to target specific skills
+• The space is designed to meet the needs of the children attending, e.g. soft surfaces challenge balance and props are chosen to target specific skills as well as bring fun!

 • There is an area that allows children to retreat from the main action and watch through windows of a cubby or one way glass.